-Traditional rugs are based on designs originating in Persia, China, Iran, and Turkey.
-These designs can be traced back as far as 7,000 BCE.
-Traditional rugs also became very popular in Europe during the 13th century largely due to Marco Polo whose travels to Turkey exposed him to ornate carpets and rugs which he brought back with him.
-During the Renaissance, these traditional rugs were a sign of high class and social status.
-The patterns in these rugs were often depicted in paintings as well.
+Traditional rugs are based on designs originating in Persia, China, Iran, and Turkey as far back as 7,000 BCE.
+Traditional-style rugs also became very popular in Europe during the 13th century, largely due to Marco Polo's travels to Turkey.
+During the Renaissance, they were a sign of high class and social status.

 These rugs are often characterized by deep, rich colors.
 They usually have complementary, neutral colors in the border and center medallions.
 Many feature damask, paisley, or geometric patterns in the edging.
 They are often hung on the walls of a home, displaying their intricacy and beauty.

 These designs may seem stuffy to some, but a recently designers have added traditional rugs to modern spaces that would otherwise lack warmth.
 They blend well with vintage designs or make a strong statement for luxury in sparse rooms.

 Like any other rug style, these can be made from a number of natural and synthetic materials.
 Silk is often used to accentuate the high quality of a traditional design.The most common material is wool - it stands the test of time while staying durable, comfortable, stain resistant, and inexpensive.

 Almost (but not quite) your style?
 Try the more modernized designs in our transitional category.